NikkiDreams/pumpkinSeeds/README.md

 ## Pumkin Seeds
 ===========

-A Basic Event Driven JS Framework to get any webside going.
+A Basic Event Driven JS Framework to get any website going fast.
 It's just a scaffolding using various popular and solid Web technologies I use often.

-*** Work in progress - it's not ready for consumption just yet ***
+**Work in progress - it's not ready for consumption just yet**

+## Why Pumpkin Seeds - PKS?

+As a front-end who has on more than a few occasions needed to lay down the basic architecture for scalable, high traffic sites, it is good to choose the right technologies quickly.
+Time is money and we don't often have the luxury of trying out new and trendy libraries in all the various combinations possible.
+We would never get stuff done.

+PKS is a proven scaffolding I have used to solve the problems of
+* We need something fast
+** Bonus!
++ ** Event Driven MVC and OOJS patterns
+* Can we prototype this first?
+* Uses Open Source - We don't want to reinvent the wheel
+* Documentation, Documentation...
+RTFM 'Careful who yo usay that too.
+It might get you fired.
+But it may be worth it'
+* Great standards
+* Cross-Browser and Mobile frinedly
+** But we could care less about IE 6 anymore.
+If you are still supporting it you are wasting $$$$$$
+* Scalable, Flexible and Maintainable
+* Easy for new developers to understand and get up and running if you get hit by a bus
+* Nurf War Friendly

 ## Contributing